khulnasoft/integrations-core/windows_performance_counters/README.md

 ### Metrics

-All metrics collected by the Windows performance counters check are forwarded to Datadog as [custom metrics][7], which may impact your [billing][8].
+All metrics collected by the Windows performance counters check are forwarded to Khulnasoft as [custom metrics][7], which may impact your [billing][8].

 ### Events